Roopkumar Rathod: Personal life

 Rathod is the second son of the late Pandit Chaturbhuj Rathod, a proponent of the oldest major vocal style associated with Hindustani classical music, Dhrupad.
 He belonged to the "Aditya Gharana of Jamnagar."
 He has two brothers, music composer Shravan Rathod, part of the Nadeem-Shravan duo, and singer Vinod Rathod.
 Roopkumar is married to Sunali Rathod, formerly the first wife of bhajan singer, Anup Jalota.
-Together they have a daughter named Reewa.
+Together, they have a daughter named Reewa Rathod.

-Musical beginnings
+Roopkumar was introduced to music during his early years.
+He began playing the tabla and he became sought after by many ghazal singers in the 1980s.
+He first began playback singing in 1992 with the film Angaar.

-Roopkumar was introduced to the world of music during his early years.
-His journey began as a tabla player and he became sought after by many ghazal singers in the 1980s.
-He first began playback singing in 1989 with the song, "Main Tera Aashiq Hoon", composed by Laxmikant Pyarelal for the movie Gumrah.
+Career

-Discography
+Rathod has appeared as a vocalist on albums from 1999.
+He has sung songs in Gujarati, Hindi, Kannada, Marathi, Tamil, Telugu, Bengali, Oriya, Assamese, Nepali and Bhojpuri films.

 The song "Sandese Aate Hai", from the movie Border, became one of the major breakthroughs of Rathod's career.
-With it, he received his only Filmfare award nomination to date at the 43rd Filmfare Awards.
-In addition, he sang "Tujh Mein Rab Dikhta Hai" for the movie Rab Ne Bana Di Jodi.
+He received his only Filmfare Award nomination to date at the 43rd Filmfare Awards.
+In addition, he sang the song "Tujh Mein Rab Dikhta Hai" for the movie Rab Ne Bana Di Jodi and 'Maula Mere Maula' for the movie Anwar.

 Apart from playback singing for films, Roopkumar has long played live concerts across the world with his wife Sunali, performing a mix of ghazal, Sufi, light classical music, and film songs.

 Roopkumar has also performed with the artists Trilok Gurtu, Ranjit Barot and Abhijit Pohankar in fusion concerts.
 He and Gurtu released the fusion album Beat of Love in December 2001 and the jazz album Broken Rhythms, in October 2004.

 In August 2005, the comedy serial Sarabhai vs. Sarabhai featured Roopkumar and Sunali Rathod in one of their episodes that showcased a friendly musical contest.

 Roopkumar, along with wife Sonali, won the title of 'Ustaad Jodi' on 'Mission Ustaad', a musical television reality show aired in February 2008, that aimed to create awareness about social causes.
+Donations were received by the United Nations Charities.

-In 2011 he released a sufi album along with Sunali Rathod called Kalma.
+In 2011 he released a Sufi album along with his wife Sunali Rathod called "Kalma".